Philosophy of Training

 PACS is located on the third and fourth floors of Smith Hall.
 The offices are comfortably furnished and the atmosphere is welcoming.
 All of our offices are equipped with computers and have access to UNH’s digital library.

-PACS maintains a policy and procedure manual that outlines all internal policies for our department.
+PACS maintains a policy and procedure manual that outlines all internal policies for our department including our due process procedures.
 For more information contact PACS Training Director, Elisa Bolton.

 As required by the APA Commission on Accreditation.